 MUD asks that students refrain from coming to school when in poor health as illness can spread quickly in tight quarters.
 However, there are no excused absences and missed class time will be recorded.
-Students are allowed to miss 10% of a course or program (depending on the student's enrollment), so it is important to attend class when healthy so absences can be used for emergencies (this averages out to be one half day of class per week or one full day of class every 2 weeks).
+Students are allowed to miss 10% of a course or program, so it is important to attend class when healthy so absences can be used for emergencies (this averages out to be one half day of class per week or one full day of class every 2 weeks).
 Vaccination records are not required to attend, but MUD stresses the importance of routine vaccinations.